Essar Steel

 Essar Steel was a common name of the steel manufacturing companies of the Essar Group of Companies.
 Its main subsidiary was Essar Steel India Limited, a fully integrated flat carbon steel manufacturer based in Mumbai, which owned and operated a integrated steel plant in Hazira, Surat district of Gujarat state.
 In addition, it had also a beneficiation plant at Bailadilla, Chhattisgarh, and pellet plants at Visakhapatnam, Andhra Pradesh, and Paradeep, Odisha.
-There was an integrated steel plant underconstruction in Paradeep.
+There was an integrated steel plant under construction in Paradeep.

 After insolvency, Essar Steel India Limited was acquired by ArcelorMittal Nippon Steel India Limited.

 History

 History of the company reach back to 1 June 1976 when specialised marine construction company Essar Construction Limited was incorporated as a part of Essar Group.
 Essar Steel was a division of Essar Construction, responsible for manufacturing of hot briquetted sponge iron.
 On 19 August 1987, the company changed its name to Essar Gujarat Limited and on 4 December 1995, to Essar Steel Limited.

 In 1994–1995, a new plant for manufacture of hot rolled coils was commissioned in Hazira.
 A pelletisation plant was set up at Visakhapatnam.
 P.T.
 Essar Dhananjaya joint venture was formed in Indonesia for manufacturing of cold rolled products.

 In 2003, Essar in cooperation with Stemcor set up a cold rolled steel unit.

 In 2007, Essar acquired the Canadian steel mill Algoma Steel.

 On 18 January 2012, the company changed its name to Essar Steel India Limited.